iDurugkar/idurugkar.github.io/_pages/thesis.md

   - /thesis.html
 ---

-# Ishan Durugkar's Thesis

-## Estimation and Control of Visitation Distributions for Reinforcement Learning
+## Title: Estimation and Control of Visitation Distributions for Reinforcement Learning

 ### Thesis Committee: